Bleuje/processing-animations-code/code/spiralwave/README.md

 For the surface shape, we have a function that gives the 3D position by basically getting the height in function of position on 2D plane.
-This height is computed with a delay that's the distance to center + the angle to this center (obtained with atan2 function).
+This height is computed with a sinusoid and with a delay that's the distance to center + the angle to this center (obtained with atan2 function).

 A black mesh is drawn by drawing a lot of tiny triangles on the surface.